Held on Darug Land

 • 24-hour first aid services

-The entire venue is nut-free.
-Please do not bring nuts to the conference.
-If you do, please leave them in your vehicle and do not touch them while on the campgrounds.
-Thank you for your cooperation.
+Important: The entire venue is nut-free.
+Please do not bring nuts onto the campgrounds.
+If you do bring them, they must remain in your vehicle at all times.
+Thank you for helping us keep everyone safe.

-Over the years we’ve developed a lovely relationship with the Schumacher family, who caretake this very special piece of land.
-Lynda provides our meals, and her family are on staff, keeping our space beautiful.
+Over the years, we’ve developed a close relationship with the Schumacher family, who care for this land.
+Lynda prepares our meals, and her family support the running of the space throughout the weekend.
+Our vollies serve the food with care and generosity.

 Have a listen to our podcast with Lynda, where we discuss the lengths she goes to for our organic, ethical, nourishment. . .